 Drink water: This may seem like an obvious one, but many of us are so busy we forget to stay hydrated.
 Try putting lemon or cucumber slices in your water to add some variety.
 Always carry a water bottle with you.

 Exercise: Exercising can fill your days with more energy and enthusiasm.
-If going to the gym isn’t an option, online workouts are a great option.
+If going to the gym isn’t an option, online workouts are a great alternative.
 Just remember to start slowly.

 5. RID YOURSELF OF MENTAL CHAOS.